 Stiffening the front ARB will mean the front of the car will roll less during the cornering phase.
 Because this increases the roll stiffness and the weight transfer from one side to the other is controlled far more, the car will want to understeer more.

-This therefore decreases the roll stiffness and the weight transfer from one side to the other is much slower, and so the car will want to understeer more.
+A softer rear ARB does the opposite.
+This decreases the roll stiffness and the weight transfer from one side to the other is much slower, and so the car will want to understeer more.

-This therefore decreases or increases the roll stiffness, causing the weight transfer from one side to the other to be slower (more understeer) or faster (more oversteer).
+To summarise, decreases or increases in the ARB will cause differing roll stiffness, causing the weight transfer/lateral load from one side to the other to be slower (more understeer) or faster (more oversteer) based on whether you stiffen or soften the ARB.

 When it comes to rectifying oversteer or oversteer through spring rate changes, we need to be careful, as spring rates not only affect kerb handling/bumps but also control how a car pitches through acceleration and braking phases.
 Spring rates are an integral part of your setup, therefore any big changes will have knock-on effects through the whole lap.